 Strips of vegetation less than 20m wide that are at least 20m from a building, other strips or any other area of classified vegetation.

-In parts of the WNEPSP area covered by the BMO, the setbacks comprise defendable space that would need to be managed to the standards stipulated in Table 6 to Clause 53.02-5.
+In parts of the PSP area covered by the BMO, the setbacks comprise defendable space that would need to be managed to the standards stipulated in Table 6 to Clause 53.02-5.
 Vegetation beyond the PSP boundary

-Development close to the perimeter of the WNEPSP will respond to classified vegetation beyond the PSP boundary, including providing the requisite setbacks to achieve BAL-12.5 (see Figures 9 and 10 above).
+Development adjacent to the perimeter of the PSP will respond to classified vegetation beyond the PSP boundary, including providing the requisite setbacks to achieve BAL-12.5 .

 Most of the PSP is bounded by Grassland, including to the northwest beyond Fuller Road, to the north beyond Heslop Road, and beyond most of the eastern and southern boundaries.